wp-plugins/options-framework/readme.txt

 == Screenshots ==

-1. An example of the "Advanced Options" tag in the "Options Check" theme using this plugin.
+1. An example of the "Advanced Options" tab in the "Options Check" theme using this plugin.

 == Changelog ==

+= 1.7.0 =

+* Update to class based plugin (large code refactor)
+* Drop color picker support for older versions of WordPress
+* Better support for new admin interface in WordPress 3.8
+* Allow option pages without tabs

+= 1.6.1 =

+* Fix for update notice location
+* Use selected and checked functions more consistently
+* Reuse media modal for uploads
+* Portuguese translations (props @xipasduarte)

 = 1.6 =